openintentsframework/oif-solver/docs/user/configuration.md

 2. **Secure Private Keys**: Never commit private keys; use environment variables or secure vaults
 3. **Set Appropriate TTLs**: Balance storage efficiency with data retention needs
 4. **Monitor Gas Prices**: Set reasonable gas price limits for your use case
+5. **Configure Pricing**: Use appropriate pricing implementations and cache settings for your deployment
+6. **Choose Settlement Strategy**: Select between direct and Hyperlane settlement based on your cross-chain requirements
+7. **Enable Authentication**: Use JWT authentication for production API deployments
-5. **Test Configurations**: Use the demo environment to validate configurations before production deployment
+8. **Test Configurations**: Use the demo environment to validate configurations before production deployment

 ## Troubleshooting